genesiscommunitysuccess/docs/Type-of-contribution.md

 - Menu changes
 - Change more than one paragraph

-For any more complext changes, please contact mister @John Hendry
+For any more complex changes, please contact mister @John Hendry

 ## Docs structure